Cultural conflicts in the workplace

 This is what we did

 They arrived late morning in Nice Airport (24 of them – all middle managers, executives and the family representatives) from 2 different locations in Europe.
 We have told them nothing about what was going to happen.
 We had a bus ready for them when arrived.
-When they were all onboard the bus they got a glas of champagne (my favorite of course).
+When they were all on board the bus they got a glass of champagne (my favourite of course).
 We started the scenic tour up in the mountains, where we stopped at a restaurant for lunch.
 We had organised it with 3 tables of 8 and people could sit where they wanted.
 They distributed themselves across the 3 tables almost as we had anticipated.
-During the one hour lunch they started to become quite talkative and less suspicious about what we were up to.
+During the one hour lunch, they started to become quite talkative and less suspicious about what we were up to.